lizmat/articles/a-path-to-paths.md

 This may take a while!

 ## Paths as strings
-The Raku Programming Language has the concept of an [`IO::Path`](https://docs.raku.org/type/IO/Path) object, which conceptually consists of a volume, a directory, and a basename.
+The Raku Programming Language has the [`IO::Path`](https://docs.raku.org/type/IO/Path) object, which conceptually consists of a volume, a directory, and a basename.
 It supports both purely textual operations, and operations that access the filesystem, e.g. to resolve a path, or to read all the content of a file.

-Unfortunately, creating such an object is relatively expensive, so `paths` has chosen to just provide absolute paths as strings.
+Unfortunately, creating such an object is relatively expensive, so `paths` has chosen to just provide absolute paths as *strings*.
 If you want to work with `IO::Path` objects, the only thing that needs to be done, is to call the `.IO` method on the path.

 For instance, if you would like to know the name of each file that contains the string "frobnicate", you could do:
 ```raku